Skip to main content

 Other cases

-An alternative case with more space for additional cards or whatever. http://www.scorptec.com.au/product/Cases/Mini_ITX/47964-PT12B?gclid=CMm3mNuZ58kCFVgkvQodKsIKmA This style of case is also useful for an HTPC.
+An alternative case with more space for additional cards or whatever. http://www.scorptec.com.au/product/Cases/Mini_ITX/47964-PT12B?gclid=CMm3mNuZ58kCFVgkvQodKsIKmA This style of case is also helpful for an HTPC (i.e., Home Theatre).

 The boot drive is usually an SSD these days

 Most (early) Thin Mini-ITX motherboards usually have either a Mini-PCIe PCB SATA mount or (later) an M.2 type-B (aka NGFF) SATA or an M.2 type-M NVME (PCIe 2x/4x) PC mount, rarely you will find two of these options are available.
-Then if you need larger storage sizes they may possibly be supplemented with a 2.5" HDD/SSD of a larger size if the specific case allows for that.
+Then, if you need heftier storage sizes, they may possibly be supplemented with one or sometimes two 2.5" HDD/SSD of a larger size if the specific Mini-ITX case allows for that.

 micron_ssd_678_678x452